mvitgpt/Mental-Arithmetic-Quiz/README.md

   + Largest function has 17 statements in it, while the median is 4.

-  +
-The most complex function has a cyclomatic complexity value of 5 while the median is 1.
+  + The most complex function has a cyclomatic complexity value of 5 while the median is 1.
+  +  Warnings included;
+     + Missing Semicolons:  These were all corrected

-Three undefined variables
+     + Three undefined variables: These are variables that have been defined in the (questions.js) file externally.
-198	questionsLevel1
-200	questionsLevel2
-202	questionsLevel3
-One unused variable
-240	optionClick
+      These are : (questionsLevel1, questionsLevel2, questionsLevel3)

+     + One Unused variable: These are functions that have been called internally from the HTML or from other functions. - (optionClick)

+## Lighthouse Testing

 ***